spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/amazon-quicksight.md

 ## User management and permissions

-User roles define what assets a user has access to.
-Amazon QuickSight recognizes the following assets:
+User roles define what assets a user has access to, including the following:
 * Analyses
 * Dashboards
 * Datasets
-* Datasrouces
-* Shared folders
+* Datasources

 When working with analytics, users can have the following roles:
 * Author: can view, create, and edit assets.
-* Reader: can view assets.
+* Reader: can view dashboards.

 <!--
 To give a Back Office user access to analytics, you need to assign one of these roles to them.
 For instructions, see [Create users]() and [Edit users]().